just-buildsystem/justbuild/doc/concepts/overview.md

 the relative path of the file to the module root and the value the file artifact located at the specified location.
 The runfiles are the same as the artifacts and the provides map is empty.

+#### (Non-upwards) Symlinks

+To ensure self-containedness and location-independence, only *non-upwards* symlinks are expected and accepted.
+The symlinks must not however be necessarily resolvable, i.e., dangling symlinks are accepted.

+An explicit (non-upwards) symlink target is similar to an explicit file target, except that at the specified location there has to be a non-upwards symlink rather than a file and the corresponding symlink artifact is taken instead of a file artifact.

 #### Collection of files given by a shell pattern